Snow Skin Mooncakes: Detailed Recipe! | The Woks of Life

 - Turn the opening face up, and slowly press the dough together to close the opening, keeping the dough as even as possible all around.

-- Dust the inside of the mooncake mold VERY well by brushing all the nooks and crannies with the cooked sweet rice flour.
+- Dust the inside of the mooncake mold VERY well by brushing all the nooks and crannies with the cooked glutinous rice flour (AKA sweet rice flour).
 Mooncake molds have intricate designs where dough can get stuck, so it pays to make sure it’s well-floured.
 Shake off any excess flour, and carefully place the ball inside the mold.
 Do not force it in.
 If necessary, re-shape the mooncake ball so it can easily fit into the mold.

 - Flip the mooncake mold so the open side is facing down on the plastic wrap work surface.
 With slight pressure, gently press down the spring bar on the mold until you feel resistance.
 Lift the mold, gently press the spring bar (to push the mooncake out of the mold), and carefully guide (and catch) the mooncake out of the mold with your other hand.
 Continue this process until all the mooncakes are assembled.